disneystreaming/neutrino/README.md

 # Other features

-## Some key spark objects are also injectable
+## Key spark objects are also injectable

-These injectable objects include SparkSession, SparkContext, StreamingContext, which make the spark application more flexible.
+These key spark objects such as SparkSession, SparkContext, StreamingContext are also injectable, which makes the spark application more flexible.

-With it, we can even make `DStream[T]` or `RDD[T]` injectable.
+With it, we can even create the instances of `DStream[T]` or `RDD[T]` from the injector.
 [Here](./examples/src/main/scala/com/disneystreaming/neutrino/example/ClickEventStreamProvider.scala) is an example.

 ## Injector Hierarchy / Child Injector

-The Injector Hierarchy/Child Injector is also supported.
+The Hierarchy/Child Injector is also supported in neutrino.
 Here is a simple example.

 ```scala
 val injectorBuilder = sparkSession.newInjectorBuilder()